Rotem-and-Gilli/Xray2DRR/README.md

 ## Who we are?

 Hello!
-We are Rotem and Gilly, students at the EE faculty of the Technion Israel Institute of Technology, and this is our final project.
+We are Rotem and Gilly, students at the EE faculty of the Technion Israel Institute of Technology.
+This is our final project in the CGM Technion Lab.

 ## Introduction